Null: Awakening of the Abyss

 [Finally.
 You're alone.
 Good.
 Now we can begin.]

 Ren's left eye flickered.
-His iris for a split second turned deep purple, like a night sky stripped of stars.
+For an instant, his iris darkened to deep purple, like a night sky washed clean of stars.

 Then it went back to normal.